KAMESH-RAVICHANDRAN/ARTIFICIAL-INTELLIGENCE/README.md

 To implement the Hill Climbing algorithm using Java.

 **Description:**
-Hill Climbing is a local search algorithm that continuously moves towards increasing value to find the peak or optimal solution.
+Hill Climbing is a local search algorithm that continuously moves towards increasing value to find the peak solution.

 **Algorithm:**
 1. Start with an initial state